stephen-riley/AnnaSim/README.md

 The root command is `anna`.

-Type `anna --help` for a list of subcommands.
+Type `annasim --help` for a list of subcommands.

-To get help for a given subcommand, such as `debug`, type `anna debug --help`.
+To get help for a given subcommand, such as `debug`, type `annasim debug --help`.

 ## Docs